Coronavirus: 80 containment zones declared in Kashmir

 The total number of positive cases in the union territory has risen to 314.
 Four patients have died in Jammu and Kashmir and 36 have recovered.

-More than 58,000 people have been kept under surveillance including those who are either in government established quarantine facilities or in home isolation.
+More than 58,000 people have been kept under surveillance including those who are either in government established quarantine facilities or in-home isolation.

 How do lockdown guidelines bring a change to containment zones

-Till date 58076 travellers and persons in contact with suspected cases have been put under surveillance which include 7463 persons in home quarantine including facilities operated by government, 265 in hospital quarantine, 272 in hospital isolation and 29366 under home surveillance.
-Besides, 20706 persons have completed their surveillance period, the officials said.
+Till date, 58,076 travellers and persons in contact with suspected cases have been put under surveillance which includes 7,463 persons in-home quarantine including facilities operated by government, 265 in hospital quarantine, 272 in hospital isolation and 29,366 under home surveillance.
+Besides, 20,706 persons have completed their surveillance period, the officials said.